sbailliez/pg-counter-metrics/README.md

 #### 2.3 Use cloudformation to deploy the PGCM table metrics dashboard (per table)
-This cloudformation will create CLoud watch Dashbord for table metric.
+This cloudformation will create CLoud watch Dashboard for table metric.
 You need to use this cloudformation  for each table you need to creat dashboard of it .

 cloud formation template location and name : CF/PGCM_Table_metrics_Dashboard.yaml